By closing this window, we’ll assume you’re okay to continue.

 Visit the Square

 The Dalby Square conservation area is a short walk from Margate Harbour.
-Keeping the Turner Gallery on your left, proceed up Fort Hill, past the Winter Gardens theatre and continue along past the Lido.
-Dalby Square will be on your right.
+Keeping Turner Contemporary on your left, proceed up Fort Hill, past the Winter Gardens theatre and continue along past the Lido.
+Dalby Square is on your right.

 About the Scheme